Skip to content

 Each handler implements a common interface: name, description, parameters (JSON schema), and handle().
 The registry generates the tool definitions array sent to the model API.

-Capability enforcement
+Permission enforcement

-Capabilities are enforced at two levels:
+Permissions are enforced at two levels:

-Tool availability — Tools not registered in the registry simply don’t exist from the model’s perspective.
+Tool availability — Tools not registered in the registry don't exist from the model's perspective.
 A readonly agent never sees write or edit in its tool list.

 Approval system

-When the profile’s approval mode requires it, tool calls are routed through an approval callback before execution.
-The callback receives the tool name, arguments, and returns an allow/deny decision.
+The callback receives the tool name and arguments and returns an allow/deny decision.
 In interactive CLI mode, this prompts the user.
-In the runtime API, a custom callback can implement any approval logic.
+In the Python API, a custom callback can implement any approval logic.
+If approval is denied, a tool_blocked event is emitted.

 Multi-agent coordination